alexelcodes/embedded-linux/projects/rpi-gpio-events-debounce/README.md

 A separate POSIX thread waits for GPIO events using `gpiod_line_event_wait()`.

-This prevents the main loop from being blocked by GPIO event waiting.

 The debounce logic ignores repeated edges that occur inside a short debounce time window.

 ---